CodeandSki-zz/JumpCloud/README.markdown

 - Organize front end code
 - Interact with an existing API
 - Use a front end JavaScript framework (e.g. _Angular_, _Backbone_, _React_, _Vue_ )
-- Style your work using either custom CSS or a CSS framework.
+- Style your work using either custom CSS or a CSS framework
 - Create scalable and secure code

 Tests are _NOT_ required!